Eat & Drink

 Reaching just a few meters higher than its neighboring skyscraper, Midtown Tower is officially the tallest building in Tokyo at 248 meters.
 Located in the top floors of the tower is the Ritz-Carlton Tokyo , one of the city's best and most impressive hotels.
 You can enjoy the spectacular view even without staying by visiting the hotel's casual lobby lounge, elegant cocktail bar, or fine-dining restaurants.

-Ever since its early days, the area has been widely recognized as a center for spirited nightlife, and it's fair to argue that the neighborhood's party-loving attitude is inseparable from its history.
-From the Imperial soldiers in 1890 to the 1960s when the area was known for being Japan's disco capital, there's always been an after-dark connection to this pocket of Tokyo .
+The area has been widely recognized as a center for spirited nightlife, and it's fair to argue that the neighborhood's party-loving attitude is inseparable from its history.

 With high-end cocktail bars, thumping nightclubs, and cabaret-style lounges, this late-night area caters to a very energetic and culturally diverse crowd.
 In fact, its one of the few areas of Tokyo that focuses particularly on foreigners.
 Start the night with the fantastic city views at V2 Tokyo before branching out to other hotspots like Odeon, EspiritTokyo, Jumanji 55, or Roppongi Kento's.
 You can even get a taste of Roppongi's disco past at Maharaja.